from small one page howto to huge articles all in one place

 -s

-Single shot - this instructs the program to only return one pid.
+Single shot- this instructs the program to only return one pid.

 -c

 Only return process ids that are running with the same root directory.
-This option is ignored for non-root users, as they will be unable to check the current root directory of processes they do not own.
+This option is ignored for no-root users, as they will be unable to check the current root directory of processes they do not own.

 -x

-Scripts too - this causes the program to also return process id's of shells running the named scripts.
+Scripts too- this causes the program to also return process id's of shells running the named scripts.

 -o omitpid